Licoriceflex08/eternaproj/README.md

 Eternaproj is a Next.js application written in TypeScript.
 It was bootstrapped with `create-next-app` and structured around the App Router.
 The intent of the repository is to provide a clean, production-friendly starting point for building UI-heavy web apps.

-> If you are the repository owner and want this README tailored more specifically (features list, screenshots, API integrations, environment variables), tell me what to include and I'll update it.

 ---

 ## Tech stack